 Pinning content from other people doesn’t help your account at all.
 You’re sending clicks to other bloggers’ posts, so it doesn’t benefit you!

 It also messes up your stats if you’re pinning others’ content.
-Pinterest will recognize the impressions and link clicks for those pins as well, which messes up your stats.
+Pinterest will recognize the impressions and link clicks for those pins as well, which messes up your stats in the back.

 So if you’re repinning others’ content, the monthly views that you always see at the top of your account include impressions from other bloggers’ pins that you’ve pinned!